 output matches the corresponding

 This is the final step in bfc testing.
-It catches issues that only occur in larger, real-word BF programs.
+It catches issues that only occur in larger, real-world BF programs.